When is the Best Time of Year to Visit Eryri (Snowdonia)?

 June-August

-Summer in Snowdonia is the classic adventure season with extended days ideal for long hikes up the mountains and packed holiday itineraries.
+Summer in Eryri (Snowdonia) is the classic adventure season with extended days ideal for long hikes up the mountains and packed holiday itineraries.
 If you’re after classic camping weather, summer is your moment.

 With average temperatures around 17-19°C (temperatures of up to 28°C in July) and the longest daylight hours of the year, it’s the ideal time to make the most of Snowdonia’s great outdoors.